taymoork2/collab-ui-react/docs/accessibility.md

 ## Tooltip Wrapper Components

-Because of how many tags go in to creating an accessible tooltip, wrapper components have been created to streamline the tooltip creation process for the most common element types.
+Because creating a proper accessible tooltip is very verbose, wrapper components have been created to streamline the tooltip creation process for the most common element types.

 Commonalities between tooltip components:
 * All tooltips are added to the tabindex by default, but will include an optional tabindex override: `tt-tabindex`.